MicrosoftDocs/azure-media-services/media-services/latest/tracks-concept.md

 ### Using text tracks with live transcription

 When live transcription is turned on for a live event, an additional WebVTT text track is created in addition to the real-time live transcription track that viewers see on the live video player.
-This WebVTT file contains the NBest version of the live transcript which contain full sentences instead of the partial, real-time results.
+This WebVTT file contains the NBest version of the live transcript that contains full sentences instead of the partial, real-time results.
 You can download the .vtt file after the entire transcript is available and the live output is deleted.

 > [!WARNING]
 > The final auto generated live transcription VTT files are delayed for processing.
 Unless you wait for several minutes before deleting a live output, the content in the file will be truncated.
 Additionally, live transcription is not available for use with multiple input streams for a live event.